perryrh0dan/passline/readme.md

 #### Generate

-Generate a password for a website
+Generate and store a password for a website/username combination.

 #### Delete